301 redirects are so important.

 - CPanel Redirects

 Some cPanels simplify the 301 redirect process.
-If this is the case, you’ll simply need to look for “Redirects” under Site Management while logged into your cPanel.
+If this is the case, you’ll need to look for “Redirects” under Site Management while logged into your cPanel.
 In the first option, you’ll list your current directory.
 Then, add your new directory to the second box.
 Choose 301 for a permanent redirect, select to add the redirect, and you’re finished.

 - PHP 4 and PHP 5 Redirects